M-BIKOZA/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 1. **Anticipated Challenges**:

     - Identify potential obstacles or challenges in reaching your goals.
+Lack of financial support
+Family issues
     - Consider strategies to overcome these challenges.
+Getting a job so that i can support myself financially Moving out to avoid negativity from my family
 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
+Connections
     - Include networking, mentorship, or educational opportunities.

 ### Submission